 Two thirds of the population, more than 20 million people are in urgent need of some form of life-saving humanitarian assistance such as food, water, medical care and shelter.

-More than 7 million people in Yemen do not know where their next meal will come from and 462,000 children under five are suffering from severe acute malnutrition.
+More than 7 million people in Yemen are extremely vulnerable and need immediate access to food.
+462,000 children under five are suffering from severe acute malnutrition.

 More than 3 million people have been recorded by the UN as internally displaced, nearly half of whom are children.
 Aden governorate is hosting the highest number, 393,508 individuals, followed by Ta'izz 300,585 individuals and Hajjah, 280,821 individuals (as of October 2016,).